MASHOD0/ProjectSearch/README.md

 We expect to make a python program which takes notes in `.txt` format and ask for questions and answer them.

 ## Instructions to run the code
-1. make a python virtual environment by running this command in the terminal.
+1. Make a python virtual environment by running this command in the terminal.
 ```
 python3 -m venv venv
 ```
-2. activate the virtual environment by running this command
+2. Activate the virtual environment by running this command
 ```
 source venv/Scripts/activate
 ```
-3. install all the required packages by running this command
+3. Install all the required packages by running this command
 ```
 pip3 install requirements.txt
 ```
-4. run the code by running this command.
+4. Run the code by running this command.
 ```
 python3 src/main corpus
 ```